 Here is an overview of the Finite Element Method (FEM).
 The purpose of this presentation is to get you acquainted with the elementary FEM notions.
 Here you find the precise equations that are solved and the nature of the discrete solution.
 Different extensions of the basic equation implemented in Partial Differential Equation Toolbox software are presented.
 A more detailed description can be found in Elliptic Equations, with variants for specific types in Systems of PDEs, Parabolic Equations, Hyperbolic Equations, Eigenvalue Equations, and Nonlinear Equations.

-You start by approximating the computational domain Ω with a union of simple geometric objects, in this case triangles.
+You start by approximating the computational domain Ω with a union of simple geometric objects, in this case triangles (2-D geometry) or tetrahedra (3-D geometry).
+(This discussion applies to both triangles and tetrahedra, but speaks of triangles.)
 The triangles form a mesh and each vertex is called a node.
 You are in the situation of an architect designing a dome.
-He has to strike a balance between the ideal rounded forms of the original sketch and the limitations of his simple building-blocks, triangles or quadrilaterals.
-If the result does not look close enough to a perfect dome, the architect can always improve his work using smaller blocks.
+The architect has to strike a balance between the ideal rounded forms of the original sketch and the limitations of the simple building-blocks, triangles or quadrilaterals.
+If the result does not look close enough to a perfect dome, the architect can always improve the result by using smaller blocks.

 Next you say that your solution should be simple on each triangle.
 Polynomials are a good choice: they are easy to evaluate and have good approximation properties on small domains.
 You can ask that the solutions in neighboring triangles connect to each other continuously across the edges.
 You can still decide how complicated the polynomials can be.
 Just like an architect, you want them as simple as possible.
 Constants are the simplest choice but you cannot match values on neighboring triangles.
 Linear functions come next.
 This is like using flat tiles to build a waterproof dome, which is perfectly possible.